Scholarship Recipients

 Wherever I am I always have great pride when I remember where I come from.
 Because in my life after God if I did not have your financial support, I ask myself where would I be now, what would I do?
 It is thanks to PMfGM that I could continue my classical studies and enter university, buy my supplies, have transportation to school, eat, and even make copies.
 When I consider that my parents do not really have a profession, they do not work, and I’m in a poor family, so in reality, your support means everything to me after Jesus Christ our Savior.
 Without your support my life would be dark and without hope; thanks to your support now I hope to become something serious in life.
 Thanks to all your donors and may God bless them.”

-Romario Dorastin is a third-year student in Civil Engineering at Lumiere University.
-He is one of four children of a local tailor.
-Omario’s older brother was left paralyzed from a motorcycle accident in 2014 and requires long term care/hospitalization in Port au Prince.
-Omario won a partial university scholarship on his own merits before PM was founded, but his family’s resources are inadequate to fund the balance of his expenses.
+Romario is one of four children of a local tailor.
+His older brother was left paralyzed from a motorcycle accident in 2014 and requires long term care/hospitalization in Port au Prince.
+Romario won a partial university scholarship on his own merits before PM was founded, but his family’s resources are inadequate to fund the balance of his expenses.

 Romario’s father is the local tailor, pictured here with Romario and his youngest sister.